abdulloooh/tsc/notes/points.md

   > Hence, arrays are generic

 - There is readOnlyArray also `ReadonlyArray<Type>` or `readonly Type[]` which implies the array itself is immutable

+- Tuple is kinda weird

+  > A tuple type is another sort of Array type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.

+- Tuples also have readonly